 - a relevant master's qualification or equivalent;

 - evidence of prior professional practice or learning that meets the University's or Accredited Institution's criteria and good practice guidelines for accreditation of prior experiential and/or certificated learning.
-The University's guidance on AP[E/C]L can be found in the University’s Recognition of Prior Learning policy.
+The University's guidance on AP[E/C]L can be found in the Quality Assurance Handbook.

-- Research students whose first language is not English will also be required to demonstrate an adequate knowledge of English as defined in the University's Admission Policy on English Language Proficiency.
-Precise requirements for English language proficiency are set out in the relevant Doctoral or MPhil Programme Profile for each discipline area.
+- Students whose first language is not English will also be required to demonstrate an adequate knowledge of English as defined by University Admissions Regulations.

 - Two independent academic references must be received for all applicants.